 In other words, if you’re just being generic, you might as well not have an image at all.
 Instead, you should treat curating the imagery for your work as a critical part of the content process and carefully select or create visuals that will elevate the story you’re telling (which, will in turn, elevate the brand experience).

 This doesn’t mean you have to have a staff photographer or designer who can create custom imagery for everything (though that can be amazing if you have the means).
 But, instead of just slapping a mildly relevant stock photo at the top of an article, think strategically about what type of imagery will improve the user experience, either helping to explain a concept or conveying an emotion related to your content.
 Then, take the time to choose the right images or, where you’re able, create custom ones.
 And make sure to think across the whole spectrum of visual elements when you do this.
 Photographs, illustrations, GIFs, videos, infographics, and more can all play a part in your content and brand experience.

-Icons can work as a great illustrations.
-Use them from one pack (for example, check free icon-collector, The Noun Project), paint in brand color palette — it’s simple and fast way to develop branding consistency through imagery.
+Icons can work as a great illustration.
+Use them from one pack (for example, check free icon-collector, The Noun Project), paint in brand color palette — it’s a simple and fast way to develop branding consistency through imagery.

 Your Publication Doesn’t Have a Unified Style

 Another common mistake we’ll see is that, even if companies are doing a great job picking out images for individual articles, the style will differ wildly from piece to piece, preventing their content from looking like a cohesive brand and making it harder for a reader to build positive brand associations.